d12frosted/elpa-mirror/stable-melpa/embark-readme.txt

 - The `embark-collect' command produces a buffer listing all candidates, for you to peruse and run actions on at your leisure.
-  The candidates can be viewed in a grid or as a list showing additional annotations.
+  The candidates are displayed as a list showing additional annotations.

 - The `embark-export' command tries to open a buffer in an appropriate major mode for the set of candidates.
 If the